ShanLuo/ViTacWorkshops/index.md

 The accepted papers will be invited to publish their accepted extended abstracts in Springer Nature conference proceedings series Lecture Notes in Computer Science (LNCS).

 Topics of Interest:
-●  	Development of tactile sensors for robot tasks
+●  	Development of tactile sensors for robot tasks <br>
-●  	Simulation of tactile sensors and Sim2Real learning ●  	Visual-tactile sensing and perception
+●  	Simulation of tactile sensors and Sim2Real learning <br>
+●  	Visual-tactile sensing and perception <br>
-The control and design of robotic visuo-tactile systems for human-robot interaction Interactive visuo-tactile perception in robot grasping and manipulation Cognitive control of movement and sensory-motor representations with vision and touch ●  	Bio-inspired approaches and cognitive architectures for the visuo-tactile perception ●    Computational methods for processing vision and touch data in robot learning
+●  	The control and design of robotic visuo-tactile systems for human-robot interaction <br>
+●  	Interactive visuo-tactile perception in robot grasping and manipulation <br>
+●  	Cognitive control of movement and sensory-motor representations with vision and touch <br>
+●  	Bio-inspired approaches and cognitive architectures for the visuo-tactile perception <br>
+●    Computational methods for processing vision and touch data in robot learning <br>

 We thank the support from the following IEEE RAS Technical Committees: <br>
 -   Haptics <br>